vivinsandar/ArcaneMaze/README.md

 - Filter movies/series/episodes based on favourite and watched/not watched.
 - Filter movies/series based on Actors, Directors and Genre.
 - View trailer for movies.
-- Manually add file a movie/episode
 - Download/search subtitles for movies and episodes.
-- Feature to view duplicate movies (same movies found in different paths)
-- Feature to view the unmapped files/manually map them to movies/episode.
-- Feature to manually map the duplicate movies to different movies/episodes
-- Feature to updat the movie/epiodoe to different movie/episode.
 - Easy to use , simple UI

 ## Release date
-- Arcae Maze v1.4 is now available
+- Arcae Maze v2.0-bata is now available

 ## Download

-[Click here](http://arcanemaze.com) to download the application for windows. (v1.4)
+[Click here](http://arcanemaze.com) to download the application for windows. (v2.0)

 ## Install Instruction
 - Arcane Maze is currently available for Windows